 - 2 (3-ounce) packages of ramen noodles (optional)

 In a large bowl, toss together the cabbage and green onions.

 In a small bowl, combine the vinegar, olive oil, sugar, and soy sauce.
 Pour the dressing over the cabbage mixture and toss to combine.
 Cover and refrigerate until ready to serve.

-Crush the ramen noodles (if using) while package is closed.
+Crush the ramen noodles (if using) while the package is closed.
 Set a large dry skillet or chefs pan over medium heat.
-Add the crushed ramen noodles, almonds and sesame seeds, and saute just until toasty and golden brown.
+Add the crushed ramen noodles, almonds, and sesame seeds, and saute just until toasty and golden brown.
 Remove from the heat, transfer to a bowl, and allow the mixture to cool.

-Just before serving, add some of the ramen-nut mixture to the cabbage.
+Just before serving, add some of the ramen-nut-mixture to the cabbage.
 Toss well and serve immediately.
 Store any extra ramen in an airtight container.